hakunamatatata/travel-site/README.md

 2) git clone https://github.com/hakunamatatata/travel-site.git

 Prerequisites
 You need an environment with Node, gulp-cli and npm installed.

 Installing
-After installing Node and npm, you can simply run npm install, and in theory, this should install all required packages in package.json.
+After installing all that, you can simply run npm install, and in theory, this should install all required packages in package.json.

-Run the project using gulp watch
+Run the project using the command "gulp watch".
+Open the IP and port as instructed in the terminal.
-The command "gulp watch" will launch index.html (located in the app folder) in your standard browser.
-The gulp task "icons" (running gulp icons) generates one svg file for all icons and a corresponding _sprite.css file
+The gulp task "icons" (running gulp icons) generates one svg file for all icons and a corresponding _sprite.css file.
+You can run that by typing "gulp icons".

 Test
 Check console output to confirm no errors occurred after running npm install.